giovadifiore/jquery-ajaxsearch/README.md

 jQuery Ajax Search
 =================

-This is a light jQuery plugin that can transform an input text tag into a powerful ajax-enabled search field using a `json` datasource.
+This is a light jQuery plugin that transforms an input text `html` tag into a powerful ajax-enabled search field using a `json` datasource.

 This plugin assumes that the datasource is a `json` object list (e.g., e-commerce products) formatted with these properties: